flutter/plugins/packages/device_info/README.md

 # Usage

-Import `package:device_info/device_info.dart`, instantiate `DeviceInfoPlugin` and use Android and iOS getters to get platform-specific device information.
+Import `package:device_info/device_info.dart`, instantiate `DeviceInfoPlugin` and use the Android and iOS getters to get platform-specific device information.

 Example: